 Toyota Motor Corporation is into designing, manufacturing, assembling, and sales of passenger vehicles, commercial vehicles and minivans, and related accessories.
 It operates mainly through the Automotive and Financial Services segments.

 Products and Services:

 Furthermore, Toyota Motor Corporation provides financial services such as retail financing and leasing, wholesale financing, insurance, and credit cards; and manufactures and sells prefabricated housing.
-In addition, the company engages in information technology related businesses, comprising operation of a Web portal for automobile information known as GAZOO.com.
+In addition, the company engages in information technology-related businesses, comprising the operation of a Web portal for automobile information known as GAZOO.com.

 1933: Automobile Department was established in Toyoda Automatic Loom Works, Ltd.

 1935: “Five Main Principles of Toyoda” was compiled, and these include: Always be faithful to your duties, thereby contributing to the Company and to the overall good; Always be studious and creative, striving to stay ahead of the times; Always be practical and avoid frivolousness; Always strive to build a homelike atmosphere at work that is warm and friendly; Always have respect for spiritual matters, and remember to be grateful at all times.

 1936: The AA Sedan was completed.

 1950: Company faced a financial crisis, Toyota Motor Sales Co., Ltd. was established.

 1951: Suggestion System started.